SCHOOL CONSULTING & EVALUATION

 Culture and Language

-In international schools not only are students from all over the globe, teachers also stem from various types of teacher training systems and cultures as well.
-It is essential to take linguistic, cultural, and pedagogical differences into account when looking at school practices and structures.
+In international schools, not only do students come from around the globe, but teachers stem from various types of training systems and cultures, as well.
+Therefore, it is essential to take linguistic, cultural, and pedagogical differences into account when looking at school practices and structures.
 Our expertise in international education helps us to understand the special circumstances related to supporting different types of learners and teachers in multicultural settings.
-When possible, we also try to offer communication in the language of the host country as well as English.
+When working with an international school, we always try to offer communication in the language of the host country, in addition to English, whenever possible.

 WHAT SCHOOLS ARE SAYING